 How to cite: Karsh, Lawrence & Keane, Thomas.
 “Point Counterpoint in ADT—Agonists versus Antagonists” January 27, 2018.
 Accessed. https://grandroundsinurology.com/Point-Counterpoint-in-ADT-Agonists-versus-Antagonists/

-Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapies (ADT) for treating prostate cancer, and claims that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
+Lawrence Karsh, MD, FACS, argues that agonists are effective, sustainable androgen deprivation therapy (ADT) options, and the belief that agonists present a high cardiovascular (CV) risk could be due to selection bias in trials.
 Conversely, Thomas Keane, MD, argues that patients treated with antagonists have lower CV risk and are more responsive to ADT than those treated with agonists.

 Point Counterpoint in ADT—Agonists versus Antagonists – Transcript